 Maybe you believe that the life insurance policy connected to your superannuation is enough, or that your value in the household is minimal.
 Neither of these cases is necessarily true.

-To begin with, life insurance in your superannuation may not be tailored to you and your family’s needs.
+Life insurance in your superannuation may not be tailored to you and your family’s needs.
 Policies connected to superannuation might offer the minimal amount of protection that just doesn’t reflect your value in the household.
 But life insurance should not be a generic, one-size-fits all policy.

 What many women also don’t realise is how important their contribution is to the family.
 Whether you are a full-time worker, a part-time worker or a stay-at-home mother, the value you provide to your household is precious.
 But did you know you can put a value on this input, and protect your contribution to your family in times of need?